 This guidance is for England, Scotland and Wales

 The price of goods, services or digital content is a key part of a contract (a legally binding agreement) between you and a trader.
-If there is a dispute over a price and a contract has not yet been formed the trader can decline your offer to buy the goods.
+If there is a dispute over a price and a contract has not yet been formed, the trader can turn down your offer to buy the goods.

 In some circumstances, a trader may be in breach of the Consumer Protection from Unfair Trading Regulations 2008 if they mislead you over a price or the way in which a price is calculated.
 There are certain trading practices relating to price that are considered unfair in all circumstances.